Entabeni Epilepsy Laboratory

 Lip smacking and rubbing the hands together are the most common seizure type in temporal lobe epilepsy.
 In some individuals especially when seizures have occurred for more than 5 years, there may be problems with memory.
 When not controlled with anti-epilepsy medication, temporal lobe seizures can often be controlled with surgery.
 A temporal lobectomy is the most common and successful form of epilepsy surgery.

 After temporal lobe epilepsy, frontal lobe epilepsy is the next most common type of epilepsy featuring focal seizures.
-The frontal lobes are large and incllude many areas that do not have a precisely known function.
-Therefore, thwn a seizure begins in these areas, there may be no symptoms until it spreads to other areas or to most of the brain, causing a tonic-clonic seizure.
-In comparison with the temporal lobe, those beginning in the frontal lobe tend to be shorter (usually lasting less then one minute) and are less likely to be followed by confusion or tiredness, more often occur in a cluster or series, and are more likely to include strange automtisms such as bicycling movements, screaming or even sexual activity.
+The frontal lobes are large and include many areas that do not have a precisely known function.
+Therefore, when a seizure begins in these areas, there may be no symptoms until it spreads to other areas or to most of the brain, causing a tonic-clonic seizure.
+In comparison with the temporal lobe, those beginning in the frontal lobe tend to be shorter (usually lasting less then one minute) and are less likely to be followed by confusion or tiredness, more often occur in a cluster or series, and are more likely to include strange automatisms such as bicycling movements, screaming or even sexual activity.
 When not controlled with anti-epilepsy medication, frontal lobe seizures may be surgically treated.

 This used to be known as a Grand Mal seizure and is what the average person thinks of when epilepsy is mentioned.
 A generalised seizure affects the whole brain simultaneously and usually involves jerking of the body with loss of consciousness and occasionally incontinence.